dilipsundarraj1/Java-Course-Training/data-types-operators/README.md

 **Boolean**

--   Boolean wrapper class is used to represent the boolean type and this is not part of the member family.
+-   Boolean wrapper class is used to represent the boolean type and this is not part of the number family.
 ```aidl
         Boolean b = false;
         System.out.println(b);